 To begin addressing this challenge, the OPM director tasked an OPM deputy associate director and a GS-14 career employee to create a Veterans Wolfpack to lead the interagency effort.
-The two-person team engaged with senior-level personnel from the departments of Defense, Labor, Veterans Affairs, Commerce, Homeland Security, Treasury, Transportation, and other agencies to leverage their collective expertise.
+The two-person team engaged with seniorlevel personnel from the departments of Defense, Labor, Veterans Affairs, Commerce, Homeland Security, Treasury, Transportation, and other agencies to leverage their collective expertise.
 In early July 2009, the OPM Director convened the group for a two-day strategic planning session at OPM's Eastern Management Development Center in Shepherdstown, West Virginia.
 During the meeting in Shepherdstown, the agency representatives recognized that senior-level leadership would be a key component for meeting the overarching goal of the Obama administration to boost veterans' employment in the federal government.
 A pressing concern was to identify a way to ensure full participation by all 24 agencies that would participate in what would become the VEI.
 Some of the large federal agencies, such as the VA, the Department of Defense, and the Department of Homeland Security, had already implemented several in-house programs related to veteran employment.
 Based on this experience, the VA's representative pushed strongly for a presidential executive order to provide credibility, support, and the commitment of adequate resources.
 As this individual explained (personal communication, July 12, 2016):

-agency heads, and to get that you're going to need some muscle.
-I raised my hand, and I said, "Look, let's do an executive order."
+L...these kinds of initiatives can die on the fire very quickly unless you get commitment from the agency heads, and to get that you're going to need some muscle.
+I raised my hand, and I said, "Look, let's do an executive order.